 Disclaimer: This post contains affiliate links via Amazon for products that I wholeheartedly love and receive commission from.

 I seriously couldn't be more excited to share this Baked Tuscan Chicken and Gnocchi with you because I'm so in love with tuscan flavors and many of you have been loving the flavors too----so here we are with another rendition.
 This Easy Weeknight Creamy Tuscan Ravioli started my love for this seasoning blend and I haven't looked back since.
+And if you're a lover of gnocchi, then you'll love this oven-baked Garlic Chicken Broccoli Gnocchi Recipe and Skillet Baked Cheesy Pumpkin Gnocchi!

 Making your own tuscan blend is super easy to make and you can also make it in larger batches and store it in an airtight jar as you would your regular seasonings + spices.
 Whenever I use a blend heavily, I tend to make larger batches that last me a while.
 Let's say yes to convenience---right?
 Besides, the pre-made blend will come in complete handy for my Creamy Tuscan Tortellini Soup and Creamy Tuscan 'Marry Me' Chicken recipes.